 Have you noticed how popular certain mundane and even stupid ‘surveys’ on social media have become?
 Like “What is your Chinese name?” or “Who is your gossip friend?”.
-These quizzes, personality tests, games and friend comparisons appear harmless and even irresistible at first.
+These quizzes, personality tests, games, and friend comparisons appear harmless and even irresistible at first.
 Who doesn’t want to know what type of animal they were in the previous life?
 So we hand over our personal details to the social network or app for taking this stupid quiz.
 Unaware that we are making a big mistake.

 Some people said that it’s not so bad if they are ‘targeted’ for seeing a relevant ad, so what?
 Other people understood that everything on Facebook is Facebook’s property, so they have to be careful.
 But they also believed that the misuse of this data and intellectual property could land it in trouble one day.
 And that day is here.

 This time Facebook is in deep trouble.
-At the centre of a controversy for leaking its user’s data to a voter-profiling company, the world’s most popular social media website just got the biggest dislike ever.
+At the center of a controversy for leaking its user’s data to a voter-profiling company, the world’s most popular social media website just got the biggest dislike ever.
 It has lost $60 billion of its market value in just 2 days.
-The massive data harvesting scandal resulted in 50 million user’s personal data getting stolen by Cambridge Analytica for influencing election results in US and other countries.
+The massive data harvesting scandal resulted in 50 million user’s personal data getting stolen by Cambridge Analytica for influencing election results in the US and other countries.

 “It is time, #deletefacebook” says WhatsApp Co-founder, Brian Acton.
 He left Facebook in September 2017 and joined a foundation because he knew that Facebook is using dirty tricks for profit.
 Today after this data harvesting scandal is out in the open, the backlash is severe, you can find several media outlets publishing articles and guidelines to permanently delete your Facebook.
 It’s not surprising that the #deletefacebook campaign is gathering momentum.